Tips for Managing Drums and Other Large Containers in Your Warehouse

 There are several different frame styles, materials, tires, and brakes available with different model drum trucks, so let’s break down each one, so you can determine which one is perfect for you.

 The term frame style refers to the size, shape, and number of wheels on the drum truck, and it will affect how you move and store the truck.
-There are two main types of frame styles that we carry, including two-wheel models, like the Model KD68, and four-wheel models.
+There are two main types of frame styles that we carry, including two-wheel models and four-wheel models.
 Two-wheel model drum trucks are great for quick use cases, and for moving things short distances.
 Not to mention, several two-wheel styles are self-standing (when unloaded) and easier to store.

 Material composition can make a big difference in the performance of your drum truck.
-Steel drum trucks, like 2895, are a bit more durable and sturdy than their aluminum counterparts, making them the perfect choice for long-term use.
-However, aluminum drum trucks, like the 3210, are spark resistant and a bit lighter, so they can be easier to move around.
+Steel drum trucks are a bit more durable and sturdy than their aluminum counterparts, making them the perfect choice for long-term use.
+However, aluminum drum trucks are spark resistant and a bit lighter, so they can be easier to move around.

 Drum truck tires are also a big factor in your decision.
 Got an indoor warehouse with nice concrete or smooth wood floors?
-You’ll be perfectly fine with molded rubber or polyolefin wheels, like you can see on this steel drum truck.
-However, if you’ll be moving drums outdoors, you’ll likely want a drum truck equipped with pneumatic tires, available on this drum truck for 30 to 55 gallon drums.
+You’ll be perfectly fine with molded rubber or polyolefin wheels.
+However, if you’ll be moving drums outdoors, you’ll likely want a drum truck equipped with pneumatic tires.
 These wheels perform significantly better on rough ground or gravel.

-BASCO also has a variety of drum transporters and lifters available as options.
+BASCO also has a variety of drum lifters available.
 The chief difference between these products and drum trucks is that drum lifters and transporters will often allow you to lift the drum, sometimes up to 4 feet in the air.
-Many of the options featured in drum transporters are similar to drum lifters.
-You can choose a drum lifter with brakes, like 4500SB, or without brakes, like the 4500S.
+Many of the options featured in drum handlers are similar to drum lifters.
+You can choose a drum lifter with brakes or without brakes, depending on your application.

 Q: Can a drum lifter work as a substitute for a drum truck or dolly?

-A drum transporter/lifter model can absolutely work as a substitute for a lifter or dolly, but it all depends on your situation.
+A drum lifter model can absolutely work as a substitute for a drum truck or dolly, but it all depends on your situation.
 Drum transporters/lifters are typically more expensive than regular dollies, and they have a slightly different purpose in mind.
 Lifters are excellent for lifting drums onto and off of pallets, or for assisting you with lifting drums onto trailers.
-Consider what your main use for your transporter/truck will be, and then make an informed decision.
+Consider what your main use for your transporter or truck will be, and then make an informed decision.

 Q: I need to store my drums sideways on a rack, and I’m wondering how to safely tilt and lift drums.
 Is there a material handling product to help me?